Cortina d'Ampezzo: Landmarks

 Near the bridge on the Bigontina River is the Town Hall, a palace in the Tyrolean style.
 Piazza Angelo Dibona houses several landmarks.
 The Ciasa de ra Regoles is one of the more important legal buildings in Cortina d'Ampezzo, where the "regolieri" — a council for the local villages that stood before the town merged — train the community and give administrative orders.
 It was at one time the see of Cortina d'Ampezzo's primary school.
-Currently it contains the offices of Comunanza delle Regole d'Ampezzo and the Modern Art Museum "Mario Rimoldi".
+It contains the offices of Comunanza delle Regole d'Ampezzo and the Modern Art Museum "Mario Rimoldi".
 The main square of Cortina d'Ampezzo is named after the famous local mountain guide Angelo Dibona.